-The Sweeping Sand Dunes – Tottori
+The sweeping sand dunes – Tottori

-A strange sight in Japan – vistas of desert-like sand dunes stretching to the sea, but these are no mirage, they’re the result of 100,000 years of ocean winds blowing in from the sea of Japan.
-In the East corner of Tottori prefecture, the dunes stretch over 16 kilometers in length and are 2 kilometers wide, with incredible 40 meter deep basins and towering hills that will take you to the Sahara in seconds.
+A strange sight in Japan is Tottori’s vista of desert-like sand dunes stretching to the sea.
+But these are no mirage: they’re the result of 100,000 years of ocean winds blowing in from the Sea of Japan.
+In the east corner of Tottori Prefecture, the dunes stretch over 16 kilometers in length and are 2 kilometers wide, with incredible 40-meter deep basins and towering hills that will take you to the Sahara in seconds.

-The Famous Mount Fuji – Yamanashi
+The famous Mount Fuji – Yamanashi

 Whether you choose to see it from across the lake in Hakone, or from Lake Kawaguchi, you can even climb a different mountain to see it from a height.
 If you’re keen to conquer the beast yourself, see our Mt.
 Fuji climbing guide for some help—there’s nothing more stunning than a sunrise at the peak, and nothing as hard-earned either!